-Taking a much longer look at the Asian monsoon were Ji et al. (2005), who used reflectance spectroscopy on a sediment core taken from a lake in the northeastern part of the Qinghai-Tibetan Plateau to obtain a continuous high-resolution proxy record of the Asian monsoon over the past 18,000 years.
+Taking a much longer look into the subject were Ji et al. (2005), who used reflectance spectroscopy on a sediment core taken from a lake in the northeastern part of the Qinghai-Tibetan Plateau to obtain a continuous high-resolution proxy record of the Asian monsoon over the past 18,000 years.
 This project indicated that monsoonal moisture since the late glacial period had been subject to "continual and cyclic variations," among which was a "very abrupt onset and termination" of a 2,000-year dry spell that started about 4200 years ago (yr BP) and ended around 2300 yr BP.
 Other variations included the well-known centennial-scale cold and dry spells of the Dark Ages Cold Period (DACP) and Little Ice Age (LIA), which lasted from 2100 yr BP to 1800 yr BP and 780 yr BP to 400 yr BP, respectively, while sandwiched between them was the warmer and wetter Medieval Warm Period, and preceding the DACP was the Roman Warm Period.
 Time series analyses of the sediment record also revealed several statistically significant periodicities (123, 163, 200 and 293 years, all above the 95% level), with the 200-year cycle matching the de Vries or Suess solar cycle, implying that changes in solar activity are important triggers for some of the recurring precipitation changes in that part of Asia.
 Hence, it is clear that large and abrupt fluctuations in the Asian monsoon have occurred numerous times and with great regularity throughout the Holocene, and that the sun played an important role in orchestrating them.

 References